jrroosevelt/VS2PCG/Card clarifications M-Z.md

 *Set: Monsters Unleashed*

 Q: Does "Even the Odds" impact /*Ms. Marvel/*?
-Her power allows you to pitch a card and her "Ba
+Her power allows you to pitch a card and her "Base ATK and DEF" change.
+Even the Odds changes a chosen character back to their base.

+Does Kamala's power avoid being touched by Even the Odds?

+A: Even the Odds will remove and +1/+1 counters from /*Ms. Marvel/*, but yes she "avoids being touched" by Even the Odds' effect that resets a character to their base ATK/DEF because her power ch

 # [Mutant Control Act](http://vs.tcgbrowser.com/images/cards/big/FUT-027.jpg)
 ^CardNumber: ^FUT-027